cgruver/okd4-single-node-cluster/docs/index.md

     virsh pool-autostart default
     virsh pool-start default

+Set up bridged networking:

+The following assumes that your NIC is `eno1`

+Create a bridge device named `br0` over the primary NIC.
+Substitute your IP configuration below.

+1. Edit /etc/sysconfig/network-scripts/ifcfg-br0

+       STP="yes"
+       BRIDGING_OPTS="priority=32768"
+       TYPE="Bridge"
+       PROXY_METHOD="none"
+       BROWSER_ONLY="no"
+       BOOTPROTO="none"
+       IPADDR="10.11.11.10"      # This should be the IP address of your snc-host PREFIX="24"
+       GATEWAY="10.11.11.1"      # This should be the IP address of your router DNS1="10.11.11.1"         # This should be the IP address of your router, or external DNS server DEFROUTE="yes"
+       IPV4_FAILURE_FATAL="no"
+       IPV6INIT="no"
+       NAME="br0"
+       DEVICE="br0"
+       ONBOOT="yes"

+1. Edit /etc/sysconfig/network-scripts/ifcfg-br0_slave_1

+       TYPE="Ethernet"
+       NAME="br0 slave 1"
+       DEVICE="eno1"
+       ONBOOT="yes"
+       BRIDGE="br0"

+1. Edit /etc/sysconfig/network-scripts/ifcfg-eno1

+       NAME=eno1
+       DEVICE=eno1
+       ONBOOT=no
+       NETBOOT=yes
+       IPV6INIT=no
+       TYPE=Ethernet
+       PROXY_METHOD=none
+       BROWSER_ONLY=no

+1. Restart networking and make sure everything is working properly:

+       systemctl restart network.service

 Create an SSH key pair: (Take the defaults for all of the prompts, don't set a key password)

     ssh-keygen